 How do I protect my AOL account from hackers?

 We want to keep your privacy and security on lockdown.
 The only person who should have access to your account, Username, or email is you.
 Below are a few helpful tips that will keep your account secure.
-Also, please check out the AOL Mail Security site for more information on how best to protect your account.
+Also, please check out our Safety and Security page for more information on how best to protect your account.

 Use different passwords